gyulanemeth/bluefox.email/docs/projects/contacts.md

 - **Unsubscribes**: Number of subscribers who opted out during the selected period.
 - **Paused Subscriptions**: Number of subscribers who paused their subscriptions temporarily.

-These metrics provide a comprehensive view of your subscriber list's performance and behavior.
+These metrics provide a comprehensive view of your subscription list's performance and behavior.
 By analyzing this data, you can identify trends, address issues, and refine your strategies to grow and retain your subscriber base more effectively.

-### How to Access Subscriber List Statistics
+### How to Access Subscription List Statistics

-You can access the **Subscriber List Statistics** by clicking the arrow icon:
+You can access the **Subscription List Statistics** by clicking the arrow icon:

 ![stats Icon](./project-subscriber-lists-stats-btn.webp)

-For more information on how to use the **Subscriber List Statistics**, refer to the [Analytics Documentation](/docs/analytics).
+For more information on how to use the **Subscription List Statistics**, refer to the [Analytics Documentation](/docs/analytics).